 The Astro Mini also works for tablets and even GoPros, although it doesn’t give them a full charge.
 Anker does, however, make larger, more powerful portable battery packs for such devices (or for multiple smartphone charges) like this one.

 Smartphone Battery Case

 I use my iPhone a lot, particularly because I’m an avid iPhoneographer (view my mobile photography in my Instagram feed here).
 I use a Lenmar battery case that does exactly what the Astro Mini does but with the benefit of allowing me to continue shooting photos with my iPhone without a battery pack dangling from it.

 To charge my iPhone, I just insert it into the Lenmar battery case, press a button and voila: it starts charging to 100%.

-So it’s not exactly a necessity, but by plugging the super lightweight X-mini Capsule Speaker into my smartphone or laptop, I get impressive sound quality with surprisingly excellent bass for such a small device.
+So it’s not exactly a necessity, but by plugging the super lightweight X-mini Capsule Speaker into my smartphone or laptop, I get better sound quality with surprisingly good bass for such a small device.
 The battery lasts up to 12 hours and can be charged with a USB cable (included).

 To store the speaker, I just collapse it into a ball that fits into my hand and throw it into a packing square.
 And if it gets stolen?
 It’s so inexpensive, I won’t loose sleep.

 Prefer wireless?
 There’s also a Bluetooth version.

 I have unusually shaped ears.
 Standard earbuds just don’t stay in them, but the Bose SoundTrue In-Ear Headphones comfortably fit my ears like a glove, thanks to their unique shape.
 And, of course, they deliver superior Bose sound quality.